Table of Contents

 Google Sheets Sparkline Chart Widgets

-Just like our line charts, these sparkline widgets are date range dependent: The sum (and the small sparkline) will change depending on your selected date range in our platform, so ensure you've got a column in your Sheet with date ranges (in dd-mm-yyyy format, or one of our other date format options) when adding these widgets.
+Just like our line charts, these sparkline widgets are date range dependent: The sum (and the small sparkline) will change depending on your selected date range in our platform, so ensure you've got a column in your Sheet with date ranges (in mm-dd-yyyy format, or one of our other date format options) when adding these widgets.

 Google Sheets Bar Chart Widgets

-Our new bar charts allow you to show categorical data.
+The bar charts allow you to show categorical data.
 These charts are not date range dependent, so you won't need a date column in your Google Sheet.

 Here's an example of a bar chart: